Utility Day – Fall 2026

 - Transportation to and from the hotel and factory.

-- Meals: Dinner on April 15, breakfast, lunch and dinner on April 16
+- Meals: Dinner on September 16, breakfast, lunch and dinner on September 17 and breakfast on September 18.

 Cost: $200